 Wild Rose, a drumming group from Yakima, Washington, sings during the powwow.
 I feel privileged that they let me take their photos, that they let this stranger into their lives to witness a part of their culture I normally wouldn’t see.
 They are patient with me, always taking the time to answer whatever questions I have.
 Non-aboriginal Canadians have a lot to learn about First Nations history and culture.
 The Kamloopa Powwow offers a great starting point for conversation, and for real exchanges between people of all backgrounds.

-***Note to reader: This region of British Columbia, Canada, is home to several First Nations-run destinations.
+Note to reader: This region of British Columbia, Canada, is home to several First Nations-run destinations.
 To learn more, feel free to explore here.
-A warm thanks to our partners at Aboriginal Tourism BC, the Kamloopa Powwow and Quaaout Lodge for helping make this story happen.
-This story was not reviewed or edited by our partners before publication.
-For more Toque & Canoe coverage of aboriginal culture in Canada, check out Tasting Turtle Island: Aboriginal Cuisine Goes Mainstream and A Celebration of Living Culture.
+A warm thanks to our partners at Indigenous Tourism BC, the Kamloopa Powwow and Quaaout Lodge for helping make this story happen.